JosephiusX/Emaily/README.md

     kill server
     relode with : npm run dev
 ?
 Im not getting to a google oauth screen yet like in the course.
+* 'setupProxy.js' needs to be in the src file, not just in the client.

 # 69. The Beauty of Create React App's Proxy